Hywel Teifi Edwards

 Hywel Teifi Edwards (15 October 1934 – 4 January 2010) was a Welsh academic and historian, a prominent Welsh nationalist, a broadcaster and an author in the Welsh language.
-He was the father of the BBC journalist Huw Edwards.
+He was the father of former BBC journalist Huw Edwards.

 Early life

-Born and raised in Aberarth, Ceredigion, Edwards attended Aberaeron Grammar School and the University College of Wales, Aberystwyth.
+Born and raised in Aberarth, Cardiganshire, Edwards attended Aberaeron County School and the University College of Wales, Aberystwyth.

 Career

-Edwards taught Welsh at Garw Grammar School, Pontycymmer, where he met his wife Aerona.
+Edwards taught Welsh at Garw Grammar School, Pontycymer, where he met his wife Aerona Protheroe, before joining the Adult Education Department at University College of Swansea as a tutor in Welsh literature.
+He became a professor and head of the Welsh Language department before resigning.
 Their two children are Huw Edwards and Meinir Edwards (now Meinir Krishnasamy).
-He subsequently became an extramural lecturer in Welsh literature at University of Wales, Swansea, and later Professor and Head of the Welsh Department.
+He subsequently became an extramural lecturer in Welsh literature at University College of Swansea, and later Professor and Head of the Welsh Department.

 He retired from full-time teaching in 1995 but continued to lecture and write books.
-Edwards was the leading authority on the history of the National Eisteddfod of Wales.
+He specialised in 19th century history, and was the leading authority on the history of the National Eisteddfod of Wales.

+Tudur Hallam won the chair at the 2010 National Eisteddfod in Blaenau Gwent for his awdl (poem) in memory of Hywel Teifi.

 Politics

+He frequently appeared on Welsh language radio and TV.

 Edwards stood twice for Plaid Cymru as a parliamentary candidate, in Llanelli in 1983 and Carmarthen in 1987.
-He represented Llangennech on Dyfed County Council for 12 years from 1977, and served for over 30 years as a Plaid Cymru member of Llangennech Community Council.
+He represented Llangennech on Dyfed County Council for 14 years.

+He died on 4 January 2010 in Tŷ Bryngwyn Hospice in Llanelli after a short illness.